Shree Ganeshay namah

-Predicate-went for the picnic to Goa.
+Predicate-went for the picnic in Goa.

 Definition of clause | what is a clause

-After a quick refresh of previous knowledge about the sentence and its parts, we are ready to know the definition of a clause in a simple and easy to understand manner-
+After a quick refresh of previous knowledge about the sentence and its parts, we are ready to know the definition of a clause in a simple and easy-to-understand manner-

 Definition of clause—- clause is a group of words that has its own subject and predicate and it is the part of one big sentence(Compound/complex).